uvashish/code-problems/README.md

 ```
 # 7 - Convert an infix expression to postfix
-    - Evaluate the postfix expression
+    - Evaluate the postfix expression with single digit operands
 ```

 ```